TaylorResearchLab/Petagraph/petagraph/data_dict.md

 Each section contains the following information,

 - Title
-- Source of the data
+- Source and Description of the dataset/ontology
-- Description of how the data was preprocessed
+- Description of how the dataset/ontology was preprocessed
 - Schema figure
 - Schema figure description
 - Cypher query to produce the schema figure